Artificial Intelligence

 Duplex can make phone calls on your behalf Google

-As 2020 dawns, we expect it will be a decade where AI gets smarter, and sounds more lifelike than ever.
-Technology companies will have to navigate the 'uncanny valley,' where the likability of an artificial intelligence actually falls the more lifelike it gets, but then rebounds as its abilities grow indistinguishable from a real person.
+As 2020 dawns, we expect it to be a decade in which AI gets smarter and sounds more lifelike than ever.
+Technology companies will have to navigate the 'uncanny valley,' where the likability of an artificial intelligence actually falls the more lifelike it gets but then reboundes as its abilities grow indistinguishable from a real person.

-Until we get to the other side of the valley, technology companies will face an uphill struggle to convince us that the creepy, almost-human-sounding technology is a force for good, not evil.
+Until we reach the other side of the valley, technology companies will struggle to convince us that their creepy, almost human-sounding technology is a force for good, not evil.

-Hollywood technology like Iron Man's JARVIS became reality in the 2010s, and we welcomed it into our homes with open arms.
-Now we have the 2020s to work out if that's what we really wanted, or if we'd rather have a silent smart home that works things out for itself.
+Hollywood technology like Iron Man's JARVIS became a reality in the 2010s, and we welcomed it into our homes with open arms.
+Now, we have the 2020s to decide whether that's what we really want or if we'd rather have a silent smart home that works things out for itself.

-Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Google Assistant and Amazon Alexa enabled devices.7 Tips Everyone Needs to Know About How to Use Amazon Alexa and Google Assistant Enabled Deviceswww.youtube.com
+Check out The GearBrain, our smart home compatibility checker, to see which other compatible products work with Google Assistant and Amazon Alexa-enabled devices.7 Tips Everyone Needs to Know About How to Use Amazon Alexa and Google Assistant Enabled Deviceswww.youtube.com

 GearBrain Compatibility Find Engine